 We offer volunteer programs in a large number of countries and all have a different associated risk profile.
 However, there are some core focus areas that are included in our risk management plans everywhere we operate.
 These include:

 We want IVHQ volunteers to not only feel comfortable in their program accommodation, but also safe and secure at all times.
-Volunteers on our programs stay in either volunteer houses or home-stays, and our partners are required to certify that all accommodation provided on their program adheres to our standards for volunteer safety.
+Volunteers on our programs stay in either volunteer houses or home-stays, and our local program operators are required to certify that all accommodation provided on their program adheres to our standards for volunteer safety.
 Our risk mitigation plans for accommodation include fire prevention measures and evacuation plans in the case of emergencies.

-A wide range of emergencies can occur and we support our partners to develop detailed emergency response plans for many of them.
+A wide range of emergencies can occur and we support our local program operators to develop detailed emergency response plans for many of them.
 These include but are not limited to the following situations; fire, natural disasters, acts of terrorism, and civil unrest.
 In each case, our plans include 24-hour contacts, evacuation procedures, agreed communications plans for volunteers and their families, and processes for engaging with embassies, if necessary.

 3. Illness and physical harm

 Maintaining sound physical and mental health is the personal responsibility of each volunteer, but we also take a number of steps to help reduce the risk of illness and harm, and our programs all have plans in place with their placements to quickly resolve incidents when they occur, and to communicate with IVHQ staff and volunteers’ families in an open and timely fashion.
-We also have procedures that partners are required to follow in the unlikely event of a serious-harm incident occurring while a volunteer is on their program.
-We provide information to volunteers about staying safe in their free time but IVHQ and our partners are not responsible for the actions of individual volunteers during their free time.
+We also have procedures that local program operators are required to follow in the unlikely event of a serious-harm incident occurring while a volunteer is on their program.
+We provide information to volunteers about staying safe in their free time but IVHQ and our local program operators are not responsible for the actions of individual volunteers during their free time.
 These actions include but are not limited to: weekend visits to tourist sites, transport to or from free time activities, and the use of alcohol or drugs.